NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 In 2025, two systems are scheduled for addition to NESCC:

-- Ursa, based on AMD 9654 and DDN Lustre, should be in place early in 2025.
+- Ursa, based on AMD 9654 with DDN Lustre, should be in place early in 2025.
-- Rhea, based on AMD Turin and DDN Lustre & VAST File Systems, is expected in the second half of the calendar year.
+- Rhea, based on AMD Turin with DDN Lustre & VAST File Systems, is expected in the second half of the calendar year.

 These `slides